source-foundry/font-line/README.md

 ## Quickstart

-- Install: `$ pip install font-line`
+- Install: `$ pip3 install font-line`
 - Metrics Report: `$ font-line report [font path]`
 - Modify line spacing: `$ font-line percent [integer %] [font path]`
 - Help: `$ font-line --help`

 ## Install

-font-line is built with Python and is tested with Python 2.7 and Python 3.4+ interpreters.
+font-line is built with Python and is tested with Python 3.5+ interpreters.
 You can verify your installed Python version on the command line with the command:

 ```
-$ python --version
+$ python3 --version
 ```

 Use either of the following methods to install font-line on your system.